How the Explainer Changed Digital Media Forever

-Any and every news focuses on question types ‘Who, What, When, and Where’.
-Explainer or explainer journalism aims at informing the reader about the ‘Why’ and the ‘How’.
-It attempts at going beyond and behind the news and gives readers the background information about the particular story so that they understand the story and all its nuances.
-Explainer journalism aims to report and explain events as they start unfolding, one after another.
+It attempts to go beyond and behind the news and gives readers background information about the particular story to understand the story and its nuances.
+In digital media, explainer journalism aims to report and explain events as they start unfolding.